Charlieee1/multiple-bases-compression-algorithm/README.md

 - M is the average number of possible states for the pieces of information
 - O(A) is the time complexity for addition
 - O(B) is the time complexity for multiplication

+Note: the speed of the decoder can be improved using modulus.

 The reason the time complexities for addition and multiplication matter is because the numbers used can get very large.